-Copy and paste the above settings to get an FPS boost in the game for a competitive edge.
+Copy and paste the settings above to get an FPS boost in the game for a competitive edge.

 Here is what each command does.
 You can remove the ones you don’t need from the launch options:

 It tells the game to use all the CPU cores available for the system.
-This can improve game performance provided you are not using other applications at the same time.
+This can improve game performance provided that you are not using other applications at the same time.

 It disables special effects in the sky and boosts FPS.
 This is particularly effective for low-end systems